openfaas/faas-netes/chart/nats-connector/README.md

-# OpenFaaS Nats Connector
+# Trigger OpenFaaS Functions from NATS Pub/Sub

-The [Nats connector](https://github.com/openfaas-incubator/nats-connector) invokes functions based on Nats topic annotations.
+The OpenFaaS [nats-connector](https://github.com/openfaas/nats-connector) invokes functions in response to events published on a NATS pub/sub subject.

 ## Prerequisites